In Falcon, any audio signal processing module is called Fx, including Filters.

 Right-click on the control in question, and choose Assign To Effect Rack Macro/Add new Macro.

-You can repeat this procedure for other parameters (also of other Fx if wanted), or you may assign a control to an already existing Macro (Assign To Effect Rack Macro/[Name of existing Macro]).
+You can repeat this procedure for other parameters / other Fx, or you may assign a control to an already existing Macro (Assign To Effect Rack Macro/[Name of existing Macro]).

 This way you can control various parameters with just one Macro knob.